 Pivoting suddenly to online learning in March 2020, we extended Willams et al’s.
 (2005) theory of the systemic dimension through opening up external relations to new global alliances to share resources and co-author ideas on inclusion, equity and access within our curriculums.
-We formulated nine inclusive practices listed in Table 2.

 As it was easier to invite and incorporate a more diverse list of global participants within our final architectural presentations and online discussions, we were able to celebrate and bring a diversity of ideas and cultural knowledges (ACSA: Educating in a Rapidly Changing Time, 2020).

-The Start of a Conversation About ‘Celebrating Diversity in the Studio as an Asset’.
 Join the conversation in the Comments section at the bottom of the Post.

 In regards to the suggestion to “address changing context and existing professional barriers”: